 The World Economic Forum Annual Meeting in Davos, Switzerland bills itself as the “foremost creative force for engaging the world’s top leaders in collaborative activities to shape global, regional, and industry agendas at the beginning of each year.”
-More than 3,000 leaders from government and global industries gathered in January as “Stakeholders for a Cohesive and Sustainable World.”

 This year, Cisco’s activation focused on thought leadership efforts and demonstrating impact, including executive speaking engagements, press activities, a Cisco lounge, and meeting space.
 Our primary objectives were to: support Cisco’s launch of their “Inclusive Future” message—to bring it to life within the space, provide a means of sharing real stories of how Cisco technology is positively impacting outcomes of global initiatives, and to spark conversations that strengthened visitors’ association with Cisco as a leader in global change.